kaiachain/kaia-docs/docs/learn/governance.md

 ## Governance Roadmap <a id="governance-roadmap"></a>

 The bodies participating in governance must act in consideration of Kaia’s long-term benefits rather than just for their personal interests, and they must actively participate in the governance process.
-Additionally, all participants that contribute to the network as Kaia Governance Council members must secure computing resources that are greater than the platform requirements and stake a set amount KLAY of their own or from third parties.
+Additionally, all participants that contribute to the network as Kaia Governance Council members must secure computing resources that are greater than the platform requirements and stake a set amount KAIA of their own or from third parties.
 For smooth operations in development and stabilization of the platform, Kaia Foundation will take on many roles in governance related matters in the initial development phase.
 In the future, however, other bodies will gradually take on greater roles in the decision-making process, and they will have the right to participate independently.

 * **Development Phase**: The initial development phase after the mainnet launch must quickly see parameter adjustments, new feature developments, etc. For this to be possible, many issues will be decided through gathering the opinions of the Kaia Governance Council members, service providers, and community members.
 To secure initial stabilization, Kaia Foundation will lead the decision-making process.
 Additionally, all decided matters will be transparently shared with the public.
 * **Stabilization Phase**: The Kaia Governance Council has governing rights on many proposals and this phase will gradually begin starting Jan 2021.
 For special matters such as those concerning platform development, and matters that directly affect the overall Kaia ecosystem, Kaia foundation may facilitate the discussion and execution.